Overview of Incoterms® 2020

 Free Incoterms® 2020 overview

-Overview of the most used Incoterms®
+The most commonly used Incoterms®

 EXW (Ex Works)

-• The buyer is responsible for all costs and risks, from collection to delivery at the destination, including transport, insurance and customs duties.
+• All costs and risks from the point of collection through to delivery at the destination — including transport, insurance and customs duties.

 Read more about EXW Incoterm®.